datastax/reactive-pulsar/README.md

 Reactive Streams adapter for Apache Pulsar Java Client.
 This uses Project Reactor as the Reactive Streams implementation.

+## Library status: API is evolving

+The API is evolving and the documentation and examples might not match the released version available in Maven central.
+Please keep this in mind when using the library and the applying the examples.

 ## Getting it

 **This library requires Java 8 or + to run**.